BitStore/BitStore-iOS/README.md

 ## Concepts
 The idea is to use listeners on most UI elements.
 So if the currency changes, all labels update.
 If the address data changes, all views are updated.
 With tableviews we just reload the hole table.
 At the moment there's no problem doing that, as we don't have huge tables.

 Listeners don't have to be removed.
 As soon as the registered object becomes deallocated it will be removed.
-Like magic :)

 **Address**